Home birth: Research on safety

-Both the Journal of Medical Ethics and NICE report noted that usage of caesarean sections were lower for women who give birth at home, and both noted a prior study that determined that women who had a planned home birth had greater satisfaction from the experience when compared with women who had a planned birth in a hospital.
+Both the Journal of Medical Ethics and the NICE report noted that the use of caesarean sections was lower for women who give birth at home, and both noted a prior study which determined that women who had a planned home birth had greater satisfaction from the experience when compared with women who had a planned birth in a hospital.

 In 2009 a study of 500,000 low-risk planned home and hospital births in the Netherlands, where midwives have a strong licensing requirement, was reported in the British Journal of Obstetrics and Gynaecology.
-The study concluded that for low-risk women there was no increase in perinatal mortality, provided that the midwives were well-trained and there was easy and quick access to hospitals.
-Further, the study noted there was evidence that "low risk women with a planned home birth are less likely to experience referral to secondary care and subsequent obstetric interventions than those with a planned hospital birth."
+The study concluded that for low-risk women there was no increase in perinatal mortality, provided that the midwives were well-trained and that there was easy and quick access to hospitals.
+Further, the study noted that there was evidence that "low risk women with a planned home birth are less likely to experience referral to secondary care and subsequent obstetric interventions than those with a planned hospital birth."
 The study has been criticised on several grounds, including that some data might be missing and that the findings may not be representative of other populations.

 In 2012, Oregon performed a study of all births in the state during the year as a part of discussing a bill regarding licensing requirements for midwives in the state.
 They found that the rate of intrapartum infant mortality was 0.6 deaths per thousand births for planned hospital births, and 4.8 deaths per thousand for planned home births.
 They further found that the death rate for planned home births attended by direct-entry midwives was 5.6 per thousand.
 The study noted that the statistics for Oregon were different for other areas, such as British Columbia, which had different licensing requirements.
 Oregon was noted by the Centers for Disease Control and Prevention as having the second-highest rate of home births in the nation in 2009, at 1.96% compared to the national average of 0.72%.
 A 2014 survey of nearly 17,000 voluntarily reported home births in the United States between 2004 and 2010 found an intrapartum infant mortality rate of 1.30 per thousand; early neonatal and late neonatal mortality rates were a further 0.41 and 0.35 per thousand.
 The survey excluded congenital anomaly-related deaths, as well as births where the mother was transferred to a hospital prior to beginning labor.